Controlling jealousy is an emotion that follows us through life

 How to manage your jealousy and save your relationship

 Your love life doesn’t have to be catastrophic and unstable just because you suffer from jealous tendencies.
 Follow these 3 tips to control your envious urges.

 Whenever you feel yourself getting suspicious, sad, or angry, open up to your partner and discuss how you are feeling and more importantly why.
 Your partner perhaps doesn’t even realize that certain actions trigger this emotion in you, which is why listing your insecurities is essential.
 Likely, this conversation could even bring you closer together and give him a more profound understanding of you.

 Putting things into perspective and moving on by taking your mind off things will instantly calm you down.
 It will also give you the time to reflect on the situation before jumping to any sort of conclusion.

 3) Appreciate yourself

-Whenever testing situations crop up, use them a lesson and invest your energy into loving yourself.
+Whenever testing situations crop up, use them as a lesson and invest your energy into loving yourself.
 Instead of beating yourself up about the way you feel, praise yourself for who you are and focus on what you have to offer.
-Self-love will definitely help you realize how special you are and will prevent you from constantly putting yourself down.
+Self-love will help you realize how special you are and will prevent you from constantly putting yourself down.

 Editor’s opinion – Don’t let envy get the better of you

-Jealousy is a totally normal emotion, yet it is a lot more threatening and dangerous for our emotional relationships as adults.
+Jealousy is a normal emotion, yet it is a lot more threatening and dangerous for our emotional relationships as adults.
 Although outbursts can be forgiven, they often leave their marks further down the line and create an unhealthy and suspicious space.
-Just because you get jealous every once in a while, it doesn’t mean you are a bad person; however, you should try to work on yourself in an attempt to remain in control.
+Just because you get envious every once in a while, it doesn’t mean you are a bad person; however, you should try to work on yourself in an attempt to remain in control.